<img height="1" width="1" src="https://www.facebook.com/tr?id=449642955437084&amp;ev=PageView &amp;noscript=1">

 The role of your home page, above the fold, is to create immediate interest in your firm.
 The interest has to be strong enough that the visitor will commit 2-3 minutes viewing the other content on your website.

-The more your home page messaging relates to visitors, versus the firm, the more impact the messages will have.
+The more your home page messaging relates to investors, versus the firm, the more impact the messages will have on the decisions of investors.

 Messaging that requires interpretation is a major digital marketing mistake.

-Your entire Inbound Marketing strategy should be designed to create relevant traffic to your website.
+Your entire Inbound Marketing strategy should be designed to create online visibility and relevant traffic for your website.
 Your website’s job is to convert that traffic into qualified leads for your advice and services.

-One of the best ways to measure site effectiveness is how much time visitors spend on your website.
+Pro Tip: One of the best ways to measure site effectiveness is how much time visitors spend on it.

 The right information may not be what you think it is.
+The need for particular information will vary by visitor.
 Plus, delivery is more in the form of soundbites versus lengthy amounts of text.

 The way people search for financial advisors and planners online is changing the way RIA firms and financial professionals market their services.
 Download our free eBook Inbound Marketing Strategies that work in a Digital World.